mauriciobrito7/Even_Movies/README.md

 ### Main Scripts

-- `dev`: run the development server.
+- `dev`: Run the development server.
 - `build`: Builds project.
 - `lint:fix`: Applies linting based on the rules defined in **.eslintrc.js**.
 - `format`: Formats files using the prettier rules defined in **.prettierrc**.